 Of course, this is an example that works for a young child.
 Still, the fundamental principles of active listening, empathy, collaborative brainstorming, reaching mutual agreements, implementing plans, evaluating outcomes, and revisiting solutions are universal in effective conflict management across all age groups.

-Teaching problem-solving skills to children is crucial, yet it’s also essential to recognize that certain issues might be too complex for them to manage alone.
-Bullying, for instance, typically falls into this category of challenging problems.
+Teaching problem-solving skills to children is crucial, yet it is also essential to recognize that certain issues might be too complex for them to manage alone.

 However, it’s important to point out that bullying isn’t a conflict in the true sense of the word.
 A child who is using bullying behavior against another, less powerful child isn’t in conflict.
 The person doing the bullying doesn’t have a problem, unless an adult has made it a problem for her.
 It’s the target who has the problem; the bully is doing exactly what she wants and is the one with the power, so she has nothing to resolve and no vested interest in negotiation.